arangodb/kube-arangodb/docs/design/acceptance_test.md

 # Acceptance test for kube-arangodb operator on specific Kubernetes platform

-This acceptance test plan describes all test scenario's that must be executed succesfully in order to consider the kube-arangodb operator production ready on a specific Kubernetes setup (from now on we'll call a Kubernetes setup a platform).
+This acceptance test plan describes all test scenario's that must be executed successfully in order to consider the kube-arangodb operator production ready on a specific Kubernetes setup (from now on we'll call a Kubernetes setup a platform).

 ## Platform parameters